Painting Aluminum Siding in the West Chester Service Area

 Age is one of the best indicators.
 If your siding is fifteen years or older, it's ready for some TLC and a new coat of paint.
 Weather factors wear away the coating and fading the color in as little as five to ten years.

-Chalking and pitting is another sign your aluminum siding is due for repainting.
+Chalking and pitting is another sign that you would benefit from painting aluminum siding.
 This white residue means the paint is breaking down.

 365 Renovations Can Help You